1965 – The Who play the Locarno Ballroom in Basildon, Essex

 1966 – The Who play the Technical College in Westminster, London.
 The show is filmed by the CBC and snippets of four songs and backstage interviews are later broadcast on their show Take 30 From London.
 This program still exists but has not yet been commercially released.

 1966 – The Who play in Westminster

 1970 – The Who fly back to London from the United States

 1970 – Rolling Stone magazine features an article titled “‘Tommy’ Does Not Vindicate Them” about The Who’s performances at the Metropolitan Opera House.
 They also carry a review of Live At Leeds.

 1970 – The Acton Gazette carries a full page on Who related stories.

 1977 – Keith is released from Cedars-Sinai hospital where he had been admitted after a valium overdose

 1980 – The Who play The Omni in Atlanta, Georgia

 1980 – It is reported that Pete wants to publish a book of erotic short stories.
 This is the first mention of the book that will emerge five years later as Horse’s Neck.

-1989 – The Who play Veterans Stadium in Philadelphia, Pennsylvania
+1989 – The Who play the first of two nights at Veterans Stadium in Philadelphia, Pennsylvania

 1992 – The Who’s Tommy, the musical written by Pete Townshend and Des McAnuff, premieres at the La Jolla Playhouse in California.
 At Pete’s suggestion, the opening night is a benefit for the Playhouse and the Nordoff-Robbins Music Therapy Foundation.
 Roger and John are in attendance as are Liza Minelli, John Cusack and Robert Downey, Jr. Roger does not care for the play but local reviews are ecstatic and the end date has to be extended due to high ticket demand.